HR 8738: FEC Administrative Improvements Act

 Arguments supporters make

-- Electronic filing makes campaign finance disclosures faster and easier for the public and press to access and review.
+- Requiring electronic filing for electioneering communications makes campaign spending data faster and easier for the public to access and review.

 Arguments opponents make